Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 Influenza, commonly called "the flu," is a serious illness, but for people 65 and older influenza can be far more serious.
 Most flu-related hospitalizations and deaths each year occur among adults over 65.
-However, in spite of strong recommendations that older adults should get the influenza vaccine, in 2020 only 67.8 percent of Delaware adults age 65 and older reported a flu shot within the past year.
+However, in spite of strong recommendations that older adults should get the influenza vaccine, in 2022 only 67.6 percent of Delaware adults ages 65 and older reported a flu shot within the past year.
+Compliance with annual flu shot recommendations has been increasing over the past year, however this vulnerable population continues to be encouraged to get the flu shot.

 There was no statistically significant difference by gender.
-African Americans in this age range had a significantly lower prevalence of flu shots (50.1 percent) than did non-Hispanic whites (71.1 percent).
+Non-Hispanic Black adults in this age range had a significantly lower prevalence of flu shots (57.6 percent) than did non-Hispanic whites (70.0 percent).

 CDC recommends that everyone 6 months of age and older get seasonal flu vaccine each year by the end of October.
 However, as long as flu viruses are circulating, vaccination should continue throughout flu season, even in January or later.
 However, respondents to the Behavioral Rick Factor Survey must be at least 18 years old.
 Therefore, we can only estimate a flu vaccine prevalence for adults.

-In 2020, 48.7 percent of all Delaware adults reporting getting a flu vaccine during the year preceding their interviews.
-Slightly more women (51.8 percent) than men (45.2 percent) had a flu vaccination in the past year.
-Fewer African American adults 65 years or older were vaccinated (41.1 percent) and even fewer Hispanic adults were vaccinated (36.8 percent) than whites (54.2 percent) in the same age group.
+In 2022, 48.2 percent of all Delaware adults reporting getting a flu vaccine during the year preceding their interviews.
+Slightly more women (50.5 percent) than men (45.7 percent) had a flu vaccination in the past year.
+Fewer Non-Hispanic Black adults 65 years or older were vaccinated (37.8 percent) and even fewer Hispanic adults were vaccinated (37.1 percent) than whites (54.8 percent) in the same age group.
 There were no other statistically significant differences by race or ethnicity.

 For adults 65 years or older, CDC recommends routine pneumococcal polysaccharide vaccine (PPSV23) and pneumococcal conjugate vaccine PCV13.
 Discuss your vaccine needs with your clinician.